Delia Opekokew

 Delia Opekokew is a Cree lawyer and writer from the Canoe Lake First Nation in Saskatchewan, Canada.
-She was the first First Nations woman lawyer to ever be admitted to the bar association in Ontario and in Saskatchewan, as well as the first woman ever, to run for the leadership of the Assembly of First Nations.
-Delia Opekokew experienced residential schools first hand during her childhood, at both Beauval Indian Residential School and Lebret Indian Residential School.
-Delia Opekokew is an accomplished women in the field of Indigenous activism and has paved the way for numerous Indigenous women to follow in her footsteps.
-She has received many awards, including; The Aboriginal Achievement Award, Women's Law Association of Ontario Presidents award, Law Society of Ontario Medal and Federation of Sovereign Indigenous Nations Lifetime Achievement Award.
+She was the first First Nations woman lawyer to be admitted to the bar association in Ontario and in Saskatchewan, as well as the first woman to run for the leadership of the Assembly of First Nations.
+Opekokew attended Beauval Indian Residential School and Lebret Indian Residential School.
+She has received awards for her achievements, including the Aboriginal Achievement Award, Women's Law Association of Ontario Presidents Award, Law Society of Ontario Medal, and Federation of Sovereign Indigenous Nations Lifetime Achievement Award.

 Early life and education

 A member of the Cree First Nation band, Delia Opekokew was born on the Canoe Lake Reserve in Northern Saskatchewan.
-Delia is the third of eight children born to her parents Marguerite and Jules Opekokew.
-Delia Opekokew lived on the Canoe Lake Reserve until age 8, she then attended the Beauval Indian Residential School, located on what is now the English River Dene Nation.
+Opekokew is the third of eight children born to her parents Marguerite and Jules Opekokew.
+She lived on the Canoe Lake Reserve until age eight, when she attended the Beauval Indian Residential School, located on what is now the English River Dene Nation.
 It was not until her attendance at this school that Opekokew learned English, although she managed to maintain her knowledge of the Cree language as a student.
 Following elementary school, Opekokew moved to the Lebret Indian Residential School. where she completed her high school education.
 Opekokew attended both schools ten months a year, and only returned home during the holiday where, as the oldest daughter, Opekokew would primarily assist her mother in taking care of their large family.
-After completing her primary and secondary education, Opekokew pursued undergraduate studies at the University of Winnipeg, where she received a bursary for first year students with distinction., and in 1977 she graduated from Osgoode Hall Law School in Toronto with a Bachelor of Laws.
+After completing her primary and secondary education, Opekokew pursued undergraduate studies at the University of Winnipeg, where she received a bursary for first year students with distinction, and in 1977 she graduated from Osgoode Hall Law School in Toronto with a Bachelor of Laws.

 Career

 Early career

 Her first job was as a clerk typist, with the province of Saskatchewan in the Agriculture Department.
 In 1967 Opekokew then became the first woman to sit on the executive of the Federation of Saskatchewan Indians as secretary.
-Delia then went on to work as an administrative assistance for Buffy Sainte-Marie in New York, before choosing to pursue her law career.
+She then went on to work as an administrative assistance for Buffy Sainte-Marie in New York, before choosing to pursue her law career.